Skip to content

 How Does Pristiq Work?

-A doctor may prescribe an SNRI like Pristiq in someone’s treatment for depression when other treatments, such as selective serotonin reuptake inhibitors (SSRIs), have been ineffective in managing depressive symptoms or cause intolerable side effects.
-However, while the medication can be prescribed for depression, it is only approved for adults as it can cause severe side effects in children and adolescents.
+A provider may prescribe an SNRI like Pristiq in someone’s treatment for depression when other treatments, such as SSRI antidepressants, have been ineffective in managing depressive symptoms or cause intolerable side effects.

-Pristiq is commonly used as an FDA-approved medication to treat:4
+Pristiq is commonly used as an FDA-approved medication to treat:1

 • Anxiety